David and Frederick Barclay: Newspapers

-The European
+The European (1992–1998)

 In 1992, the Barclay brothers entered the newspaper publishing industry by buying The European newspaper, formerly part of Robert Maxwell's holdings.
 The weekly paper became a high-end business tabloid, but closed in 1998.

-The Scotsman
+The Scotsman (1995–2005)

 In 1995, they bought The Scotsman newspaper, and in 1996 appointed former Sunday Times editor Andrew Neil to oversee their publishing interests.
 On 19 December 2005, the Barclays sold The Scotsman Publications Ltd, itself then part of Press Holdings Group, for £160 million to Johnston Press.
 The Barclays had owned these publications for a decade, and said they intended to use the capital raised on their other interests.
 During their ownership of The Scotsman, the newspaper had seven editors in nine years (see The Scotsman: Editors).

-Sunday Business
+Sunday Business (1998–2008)

 In 1998 they bought and relaunched the Sunday Business newspaper with editor Jeff Randall.
 It became a weekly magazine The Business in 2006, and was merged into The Spectator in 2008.